 The scene above may be somewhat idealized, but it does evoke what life was like for many people in North America in the early 1950s.
-Scroll across a larger copy of the illustration (220K JPEG) which originally appeared as a General Motors advertisement in LIFE magazine in 1953.
-(The Jeep was added from a 1953 Saturday Evening Post ad.)
-Some of the details worth noticing include the mechanic helping the little girl with her roller skates, the postman thinking about how a Jeep might be a nice vehicle for delivering mail, the groom getting ticketed for having an unsafe vehicle, and the African-American man washing a car out back.
+See a larger copy of the illustration (220K JPEG) which was originally one of a series of similar General Motors advertisements and appeared in LIFE magazine in 1953.
+The Jeep was added from a 1953 Willys ad.
+Some of the details worth noticing include the mechanic helping the little girl with her roller skates, the postman thinking about how a Jeep might be a nice vehicle for delivering mail, the groom getting ticketed for having an unsafe vehicle, and the only African-American in the picture, washing a car out back.

-Willys was still losing money, and Kaiser would have to kill the new Aero-Willys passenger cars and start concentrating on Jeeps, before turning a profit in 1956.
+Willys was losing money under Kaiser, and would have to kill the new Aero-Willys passenger cars and start concentrating on Jeeps, before turning a profit.
 But Edgar Kaiser and his father Henry were used to dealing with big problems; in 1953 they appeared before a U.S. Senate committee (left) to defend the cost of the flying boxcar cargo planes they were building for the Air Force, in a futile attempt to prevent their contract from being cancelled.
 This photo appeared in LIFE magazine.

 The Korean War had dragged on since 1950; this photo was taken in December 1950, and is courtesy of the Historical Branch USMC and Ray Walker.
 By 1953, the biggest issue for the U.S. public was the return of its POW's from North Korea.
 The detonation in November 1952 of "Mike" the first hydrogen bomb, and the death of Soviet leader Joseph Stalin in March 1953, were two factors leading to the Korean armistice finally being signed in July.